U.S. Korean War veteran released by North says made 'confession' under duress

 "The North Koreans seem to have misinterpreted my curiosity as something more sinister," he said.
 "It is now clear to me the North Koreans still feel much more anger about the war than I realized.
 With the benefit of hindsight, I should have been more sensitive to that."

 No peace treaty was signed between the U.S.-led forces fighting for South Korea against North Korea and China, which was fighting alongside its Cold War ally.

-KCNA had said he was being deported on humanitarian grounds and because he had admitted to his wrongdoing and apologized.
+KCNA had said Newman, who has a heart condition, was being deported on humanitarian grounds and because he had admitted to his wrongdoing and apologized.

 In an ungrammatical statement given over a week ago on North Korean state media, Newman said he knew the former partisans he had worked with during the war had escaped to South Korea, but that he wanted to find their remaining families and relatives.

 Newman also said in the videotaped message that he had a "plan to meet any surviving soldiers."

 In his statement to U.S. media on Monday, Newman said that the confession was not voluntary, saying he made a point of emphasizing the bad grammar in the text North Korean authorities had given him to read to show that it was coerced.